chris-lovejoy/YouTube-video-finder/README.md

 # Valuable-YouTube-Video-Finder

 ## The project
-The purpose of this project is to enable users to find valuable YouTube videos of their interest independent of YouTubes recommendation system.
+The purpose of this project is to enable users to find valuable YouTube videos of their interest independent of YouTube's recommendation system.

 ## Setup